RaydanOMGr/BasicModInfoParser/README.md

 - **name**: The name of the mod.
 - **version**: The version of the mod.
 - **description**: A brief description of the mod.
+- **dependencies**: The dependencies the mod requires or recommends to be installed to run correctly.

 ## License